erick-martins/fastlane-plugin-jira_issues_release_notes/README.md

+It generates a release note based on the issues keys and descriptions found in the commits and branch name

 ## Getting Started

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-jira_issues_release_notes`, add it to your project by running: